geoff-maddock/events-tracker/README.md

 * Run migrations to create the initial database.
   - php artisan migrate:fresh
 * Seed database tables from one of the provided default seeders.
 Only run this when starting the production app the first time.
+  - ```php artisan db:seed --class=ProdBasicDatabaseSeeder```
-  - php artisan db:seed --class=ProdBasicDatabaseSeeder   // The most basic data to run the app, some additional config will be required.
+    - The most basic data to run the app, some additional config will be required.
+  - ```php artisan db:seed --class=ProdExtraDatabaseSeeder```
-  - php artisan db:seed --class=ProdExtraDatabaseSeeder   // This includes base data for all modules and more fleshed out permissions.
+    - This includes base data for all modules and more fleshed out permissions.
 No specific content.
+  - ```php artisan db:seed --class=ProdPittsburghDatabaseSeeder```
-  - php artisan db:seed --class=ProdPittsburghDatabaseSeeder // This includes everything in the ProdExtra seeder, plus some base specific data for Pittsburgh.
+    - This includes everything in the ProdExtra seeder, plus some base specific data for Pittsburgh.
 * Fix permissions with ./fix_permission.sh
 * Point web server to /html/index.php